 - Publishers with an Open Access option (Hybrid)

 - Publishers without Open Access that allow parallel publishing in DiVA in some cases (So-called Green)

 Through Open Access your research results are made freely available, providing maximum dissemination and visibility of your research.

 There is a decision taken by the principal at University West, which states "that the authors should consider publishing in journals freely accessible to the reader in accordance with SUHF's recommendations."
-In order to simplify this process information is available on this page and on the page Self-archiving to the left.
+In order to simplify this process information is available on this page and on the page Self-archiving, see below.